Leawood, Kansas: Religion

 Leawood is home to the main campus of the United Methodist Church of the Resurrection, which is the largest church in the Kansas City Metropolitan Area and the largest Methodist church in the country with 22,000 members and an average weekly attendance of 13,600.
-In 2017, one of the world's largest stained glass works, costing $3.4 million, was established as part of the church's building, depicting stories of Jesus and Martin Luther King Jr.
+In 2017, one of the world's largest stained glass works, costing $3.4 million, was installed during the construction of the new sanctuary, depicting the arc of the Christian Biblical narrative, and features Jesus Christ in the center surrounded by historical figures.

 Leawood is also home to three Catholic parishes: Church of the Nativity, Curé of Ars and St. Michael the Archangel.

 Economy

 Top employers

 According to Leawood's 2017 Comprehensive Annual Financial Report, the top employers in the city were: